Daniel Jobst Müller: Research career

-In 2000, Muller became a group leader at the Max Planck Institute for Cell Biology and Genetics in Dresden, Germany.
+In 2000, Müller became a group leader at the Max Planck Institute for Cell Biology and Genetics in Dresden, Germany.
 Shortly after, he was appointed full Professor at Technical University of Dresden in 2002, where he acted as director from 2003 to 2005.
 His research group initially focused on single molecule biophysics before branching out into wider topics such as cell biophysics, cell adhesion, and cell mechanics.

-In 2010 Muller was appointed as a Professor at ETH Zurich in the Department of Biosystems Science and Engineering, Basel, Switzerland.
+In 2010 Müller was appointed as a Professor at ETH Zurich in the Department of Biosystems Science and Engineering, Basel, Switzerland.
 In 2014 Muller co-launched the Swiss National Competence Centre of Research (NCCR) on Molecular Systems Engineering seeking to establish new engineering principles to assemble functional molecular modules into complex systems that can fulfill tasks not observed in nature.
 In the last 20 years he has co-authored more than 200 research articles in international scientific journals and been cited more than 17,000 times.